jmfernandes/robin_stocks/README.rst

 >>> pip install robin_stocks

 Also be sure that Python3 is installed.
-If you need to install python you can download it [here](https://www.python.org/downloads/ "Python Download").
+If you need to install python you can download it `here <https://www.python.org/downloads/>`_.
 Pip tools are automatically installed when you install python.

 Functions Contained
 ========================

-For a complete list of functions and how to use them, go to [robin-stocks.com](http://www.robin-stocks.com/en/latest/ "Robin Stocks").
+For a complete list of functions and how to use them, go to `robin-stocks.com <http://www.robin-stocks.com/en/latest/>`_.

 Example Usage
 ========================